UAV-Power-Group/uav_pendulum/README.md

   >  MAVROS does translate Aerospace NED frames, used in FCUs to ROS ENU frames and vice-versa.
 For translate airframe related data we simply apply rotation 180° about ROLL (X) axis.
 For local we apply 180° about ROLL (X) and 90° about YAW (Z) axes

-## Branch

-fsc_lab branch is used for fsc_lab quadrotor experiment.

-Use this command to switch to fsc_lab branch

-`git checkout fsc_lab`